 There are additional symptoms that can occur in some children and adolescents with pediatric Crohn’s disease including an inflammatory skin condition called erythema nodosum, in which small, raised, reddish bumps develop on the skin.
 These bumps are often painful and occur most commonly on the shins.
 Some affected individuals may experience inflammation in the eyes, causing burning or itching eyes.
 Some affected individuals develop joint pain (arthralgia) or joint inflammation (arthritis).

 The exact cause of pediatric Crohn’s disease is not fully understood.
-Most likely pediatric Crohn’s disease is a multifactorial disorder, which means that multiple factors must occur together for the disorder to develop.
-These factors can include genetic, immunologic, and environmental factors.
+Most likely, pediatric Crohn’s disease is a multifactorial disorder, which means that multiple factors must occur together for the disorder to develop.
+These factors can include genetic, immunological and environmental factors.

 Genetic factors play a role in some people with pediatric Crohn’s disease.
-If a family member has Crohn’s disease, then a related child has a greater chance of developing the disorder than people in the general population.
-Pediatric Crohn’s disease runs in the family in about of 15% of affected individuals.
+If a family member has Crohn’s disease, relatives of the child have a greater chance of developing the disorder than people in the general population.
+Pediatric Crohn’s disease runs in the family in about 15% of affected individuals.
 When someone has a genetic factor for a disorder, it is called a genetic predisposition.
 A genetic predisposition is when a person has a gene or genes associated with a particular disorder, but who will not develop the disorder unless other factors such as environmental or immunological ones are also present.

-Several different genes have been shown to be altered (mutated) more often in children and adolescents with pediatric Crohn’s disease including the NOD2, ATG16L1, IL23R, and IRGM genes.
+Changes (variants) in several different genes have been found more often in children and adolescents with pediatric Crohn’s disease including the NOD2, ATG16L1, IL23R, and IRGM genes.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a gene is altered, the protein product may be faulty, inefficient, absent, or overproduced.
+When a gene is altered, the protein product may be faulty, inefficient, absent or overproduced.
 The genes involved with pediatric Crohn’s disease are all involved with the function of the immune system.

 Researchers have determined that there are more than 200 different genes that can be associated with Crohn’s disease and ulcerative colitis, another form of inflammatory bowel disease.
 Sometimes, the specific gene or genes involved in a disorder influence the specific signs or symptoms.
 This is called genotype-phenotype correlation.
 Researchers are still trying to determine whether there are any specific genotype-phenotype correlations in pediatric Crohn’s disease.
 If specific correlations can be made, this may help physicians predict disease course and help determine the most effective treatments.